 Overview of Nevada Medicaid Structured Family Caregiving Waiver

-The Nevada Structured Family Caregiving Waiver, or Family Caregiving Waiver, is intended for persons with Alzheimer’s Disease or a related dementia who are at risk of nursing home admission, but can live at home with long-term care services.
+Nevada’s Waiver for Structured Family Caregiving (SFCG), or Family Caregiving Waiver, is intended for persons with Alzheimer’s Disease or a related dementia who are at risk of nursing home admission, but can live at home with long-term care services.
 Via Structured Family Caregiving, which can loosely be thought of as adult foster care, an informal (unpaid) relative or non-relative caregiver lives with the care recipient and provides them with supervision, personal care assistance, and homemaker services.
 In exchange, the caregiver is paid and receives training specifically focused on the care recipient’s needs.

-The Structured Family Caregiving Waiver will not be an entitlement program; meeting eligibility requirements does not equate to immediate receipt of program benefits.
-Instead, the number of participant enrollment slots will be limited to 100.
+The Structured Family Caregiving Waiver is not an entitlement program; meeting eligibility requirements does not equate to immediate receipt of program benefits.
+Instead, the number of participant enrollment slots is limited to 100.
 When these slots are full, a waitlist for program participation will form.

-The Nevada Structured Family Caregiving Waiver is a new 1915(c) Home and Community Based Services (HCBS) Medicaid Waiver program that will begin 1/1/25.
+The Nevada Structured Family Caregiving Waiver is a new 1915(c) Home and Community Based Services (HCBS) Medicaid Waiver program effective 1/1/25.

 Historically Medicaid only paid for long-term care in nursing homes.
 1915(c) HCBS Medicaid Waivers allow states to offer benefits outside of these institutions.
 The goal of HCBS (home and community based services) is to delay or prevent institutionalization, and to that end, care may be provided in one’s home, the home of a relative, assisted living, or adult foster care / adult family living.
 Waivers can target specific groups who require a Nursing Home Level of Care and are at risk of institutionalization, such as the elderly, disabled, or persons with Alzheimer’s.
 Waivers are not entitlements.
 Meeting eligibility criteria does not guarantee receipt of benefits, as there are a limited number of program participant slots.